AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-search-advanced-not-working.md

 ---
-title: "Search: Advanced Search does not return expected results"
+title: 'Search: Advanced Search does not return expected results'
-description: "When a user uses Advanced Search, the expected results are not returned.
-This may occur even when there are no filters applied to the Advanced Search."
+description: When a user uses Advanced Search, the expected results are not returned.
+This may occur even when there are no filters applied to the Advanced Search.
 hidefromtoc: yes
 feature: Work Management
+exl-id: 08e6943d-88a1-46f3-93aa-f4e567990d37
 ---
 # Search: Advanced Search does not return expected results

 When a user uses Advanced Search, the expected results are not returned.
 This may occur even when there are no filters applied to the Advanced Search.